-Children and youth in NYC and across the globe have disparate access to opportunities for academic learning, behavioral and mental health, and positive development.
-Some families face powerful challenges in the systems (justice, welfare, and education) and settings (home, school, and neighborhood) they traverse.
-Understanding how these challenges exacerbate inequality and, alternatively, how supportive policies and programs can expand opportunities and improve outcomes, hold promise for advancing equity in child and adolescent development.
+Children and families have disparate access to opportunities for learning, health, and development and face powerful challenges in the systems and settings they traverse.
+Understanding how these challenges exacerbate inequality, and how supportive policies and programs expand opportunities, will advance equitable outcomes for more children.

-Partnership among researchers, policymakers, and practitioners leverages complementary expertise toward these goals.
-The aim is to (a) create new knowledge of effective policies and practices and their implementation across multiple sectors and settings, and (b) build the capacity to eliminate disparities and foster learning, health, and development for more children and youth in our communities.
+Research-practice-policy partnerships are central to understanding and reducing inequality.
+The Institute works in partnership to (a) build knowledge of effective policies and practices and their implementation across sectors, and (b) create capacity to eliminate disparities and foster learning, health, and development.

 What Principles Guide Our Work?

 We are committed to partnered work that is mutually beneficial, equitable, and sustainable.
 We approach each collaboration with our principles of trust and commitment, responsive communication, production of actionable, shared knowledge, and engagement with diverse stakeholders.

 - Qualitative & mixed methods

 Selected Current Partnerships

 Blogs with our Partners